How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 State Adoption Reunion Registries

 If you were adopted as an infant, your best source for information will be your adopted family.
 If you announce that you intend to go ahead with your search, family members may react in different ways.
-They may be cold to the decision, in which case, information might not be all that easily forthcoming.
-On the other hand, loved ones may support your decision and readily volunteer details of your birth and adoption.
+Some may be cold to the decision, in which case, information might not be all that easily forthcoming.
+On the other hand, some loved ones may support your decision and readily volunteer details of your birth and adoption.

 Question family members carefully about anybody who was involved with your adoption.
 Ask them to try to recall anything they can about your birth parents.
 They may know their names.
 If you were a young child at the time of the adoption, you may have some recollections about your birth parents.

 Go to the home for unwed mothers.
 Of all the places you had connections with during that time period, that is the place you need to begin.
 If you can find a yearbook, start calling friends.
 Somebody might remember a girl who was pregnant that year.
 Some people have been found that way.
 Some people have been found by running an ad in the newspaper.
 If you know where the birth mother was from, run a little ad in the paper in that area.
-If you have a date of birth, you might run a driver's record check to see if she has a driver's license in that state."
+If you have a date of birth, you might run a driver's record check to see if she has a driver's license in that state.

 Adoption Search - Looking for Birth Parents